-Senator Ruby and members of the House Human Services Committee.
+Senator Lee and members of the Senate Human Services Committee,

 I am writing in support of HB 1567.
 I have worked in the Human Services field for over twenty years specifically with individuals with developmental disabilities.
 My biggest concern regarding healthcare for this population is specifically in the field of dental care.
 There are very few dental offices in the state that accept Medicaid.
-Thus, leaving many families with children with developmental disabilities having to drive two hours or more one way each time a dental visit is necessary for their child.
+Thus, leaving many individuals having to travel two hours or more one way each time a dental visit is necessary.
 It also takes a significant amount of time to get into a dentist due to so few accepting Medicaid.